-The other day, I remembered an incident that happened when my son was four years old.
-As I walked into the kitchen, he was watching his favorite TV show.
+One day, as I walked into the kitchen, my four-year-old son was watching his favorite TV show.
 Patting the seat of his chair, he looked up at me with these big, puppy-dog eyes and said, “Can you come and sit with me?”
 My heart melted.
 Even though I had a million things to do, I could not resist the invitation and sat down with him.
 He snuggled up close to me and rested his head on my chest.
 We sat there very content for the next twenty minutes silently enjoying each other’s company.
 It was one of those “moments,” and I came away with a renewed sense of peace, feeling very grateful for the time spent and for my son.

 A divorce or separation can crash into your world fragmenting your time, attention, and energy.
 Whether it’s raising kids as a single parent, working two jobs to make ends meet, coping with the emotional fallout of a dying marriage, or all the above, it is easy to feel overwhelmed and hopeless.